|City/Town: • Jacksonville|

 According to old maps, these specific homes were constructed sometime around 1903 and 1912 and were located at 612, 614, and 616 Lee Street before being moved to their present location.
 Because the city of Jacksonville’s directories ignored occupants in predominantly black neighborhoods, the earliest listing for these homes was in 1919.
 At the time, 612 Lee Street was occupied by Columbia H. Boger, a widow; 614 Lee Street was occupied by Daniel Redmon, a porter, and 616 Lee Street was occupied by Thomas Taylor, a driver.

-The crack cocaine epidemic of the 80s hit Jacksonville hard especially to those living in LaVilla, resulting in an increase in crime and furthering the decline.
+The crack cocaine epidemic of the 80s hit Jacksonville hard, especially those living in LaVilla, resulting in an increase in crime and furthering the decline.
 According to Mayor Ed Austin, the neighborhood was “nothing but crackhouses, prostitution, and crime.”
 In an extremely controversial move, the city of Jacksonville moved forward with the mayor’s plan to “revitalize” the neighborhood.
 The result was the demolition of most of the neighborhood with the exception of just a few structures that were deemed historically significant.

 When the plan was implemented in 1993, residents were kicked out of their homes throughout the neighborhood.
 The city acquired these specific homes, saving them from utter destruction, and relocated them to their current location on Jefferson Street in 1999.
 The idea was that these structures along with Genovar’s Hall would anchor a block that would serve as a museum to recreate what life was like in LaVilla before modern development.
 Since then, they have sat on a city-owned lot along, decaying along with the aforementioned Genovar’s Hall.
 You can read about the LaVilla Shotgun Houses and many other abandoned places in my books, Abandoned Jacksonville: Remnants of the River City and Abandoned Jacksonville: Ruins of the First Coast.